-President's Cup for Academic Achievement
+President's Award for Academic Achievement

-The President's Cup is awarded to diploma and degree graduates who maintain a 3.7 or above cumulative grade point average (GPA) while attending Sullivan University and must participate in graduation ceremony to receive.
+The President's Award is awarded to diploma and degree graduates who maintain a 3.7 or above cumulative grade point average (GPA) while attending Sullivan University.
+Normally, graduates must participate in a graduation ceremony to receive the award.